 Graduation Rate

 Polk County Public Schools continues to make gains within its graduation rate.
-The school district’s graduation rate was 82% in 2023-24 school year, which is an improvement of 4% points from 2022-23 when the district’s graduation rate was 78%.
-For comparison, Florida’s high school graduation was 89.7 percent during the 2023-24 school year, an increase of 1.7 percentage points (88%) in 2022-23.
+The school district’s graduation rate was 87.7% for the 2024-25 school year, which is an improvement of 5.5% from the previous year.

 Learn More about Polk County Public Schools: